Rotwang9000/UtilZone/README.md

 # Utility Staking on Solana

-A decentralised platform inspired by pump.fun, where users can create a single utility token for any real-world token (e.g. ETH.util for ETH) and then stake on utility-specific keywords under that token.
-The system uses game mechanics to reward stakers, penalise false keywords via DAO-style governance, and allow token owners to lock in verified keywords to secure stakers’ funds.
+A decentralized platform inspired by pump.fun, where users can create a single utility token for any real-world token (e.g., `ETH.util` for ETH) and stake on utility-specific keywords under that token.
+The system uses game theory mechanics to reward stakers for niche, accurate keywords, penalize false claims via DAO-style governance, and provide a continuous dopamine hit through periodic rewards and interactive boosting.

 ## Table of Contents